Philanthropic Leadership Platform: China-Europe

 When and where?

-The programme takes place annually in September, and the location alternates between Europe and China, with a new set of participants, each year.
+The programme normally takes place annually in September, and the location alternates between Europe and China, with a new set of participants, each year.
 Participants get the opportunity to visit locations within a two-hour travel range, as well as experience first-hand the work of philanthropy and NGOs locally.

 Participants are responsible for covering the costs of travel to/from the programme location.
 All other costs associated with the programme will be covered by the organisers.